-GC will typically work Monday-Thursday from 10:00am-4:00pm (including a 1-hour unpaid lunch break).
-GCs can expect schedule adjustments during welcome events in Summer and Fall, and during Orientation Leader recruitment/selection (January-February).
-This will require flexing of work hours on certain weeks/weekends.
-Weekend and evening hours are expected during Summer Orientation and Fall Welcome.
-GCs should plan to be present in-person in the office 4 weekdays per week and will manage (and flex) their hours in consultation with the Director.
-GCs may be able to work remotely 1 day/week as agreed upon with the Director.
+GAs can expect heavier hours during welcome events each term, particularly in Summer, Fall, and the Orientation Leader recruitment/selection process (January-February).
+This may require some flexing of work hours on certain weeks and weekends.
+Weekend and evening hours are to be expected during Summer Orientation and Fall Welcome.
+GCs should plan to be present in-person in the office 4 weekdays per week and will manage (and flex) their own hours in consultation with the Director.